-The School entered into several leasing arrangements with various entities for the purpose of obtaining temporary facilities to continue educational operations until the permanent structure has been completed.
-The lease for access to a parking lot and an office building located at the back of the current school location was effective September 21, 2020, and operates on a month-to-month basis at a cost of \$6,000 to be paid on the first of every month.
+The School entered into several leasing arrangements with various entities for the purpose of obtaining temporary facilities to continue educational operations until the permanent structure was completed.
+The lease for access to a parking lot and an office building located at the back of the current school location was effective September 21, 2020, and operated on a month-to-month basis at a cost of \$6,000 to be paid on the first of every month.
 This lease was terminated on June 30, 2022 and was not renewed for subsequent periods.
 The School also entered into a short-term sublease agreement for access to various buildings to operate the School in from August 1, 2020 until January 31, 2021 at a total cost of \$711,125.
-Afterwards, the School entered into a lease effective from February 1, 2021 through June 30, 2022 for access to the land on which the temporary buildings have been placed at a rate of \$70,200 per year.
-This sublease was terminated at June 30, 2022 and was not renewed for subsequent periods.
+Afterwards, the School entered into a lease effective from February 1, 2021 through June 30, 2022 for access to the land on which the temporary buildings were placed at a rate of \$70,200 per year.
+This sublease was terminated on June 30, 2022 and was not renewed for subsequent periods.

 Lastly, the School entered into an agreement to have temporary buildings delivered to the School on June 1, 2021 and is effective until February 1, 2024.
 The agreement is for several temporary buildings the School uses to operate out of at a varying costs.
 There were also various costs associated with getting the temporary structures to and from the School's location along with necessary modifications.
-Total rent expense for the years ended June 30, 2022 and 2021 were \$1,366,250 and \$1,013,546, respectively.
+Total rent expense for the years ended June 30, 2023 and 2022 were \$536,533 and \$1,366,250, respectively.